jefersonrdss/terraform-ansible-provisioning-app/README.md

 Changes must be made according to each environment.

-The idea of ​​this project is to show the framework with terraform and ansible to provision a Nodejs application in a virtual machine in vSphere provider or in an instance of AWS EC2.
+The idea of ​​this project is to show the framework with terraform and ansible to provision a simple Nodejs application in a virtual machine in vSphere provider or in an instance of AWS EC2.

 ---
 ### **TOOLS**